Docker

 Usage

 Before we start the Docker setup, you'll need to retrieve the private key from the wallet you set up earlier in this guide.
 For guidance on exporting your private key, refer to this official MetaMask guide.
-Once youβve securely copied your private key, proceed to initialize the Docker containers using the commands provided below.
+Once you’ve securely copied your private key, proceed to initialize the Docker containers using the commands provided below.

 You have two options to start the Lilypad setup: using Docker Compose or directly pulling the image.
 Both methods will run the containers in the background, allowing you to continue using your terminal while the setup operates.

-Docker Compose
+Docker Compose Setup

-Download the Docker Compose file
+2. Download the Docker Compose Configuration

 Use curl